 How we see and interpret the world impacts on how we work.
 Many of us have grown up with a top-down view of how change is managed and led.
 But increasingly this is no longer the norm.
 Fast changing situations with new partners and new demands require us to adapt and change with more collaboration and partnership and less directive leadership styles.

-In this session, we will draw on the experience of David Praill, retired CEO of Hospice UK for many years and Dr. Doris Barwich, Executive Director of the BC Centre for Palliative Care, on the implementation of both Compassionate Communities and various best practice networks and communities of practice.
+In this session, we will draw on the experience of David Praill, retired CEO of Hospice UK for many years, Kathy Kennedy, Community Development Specialist of the BC Centre for Palliative Care, and Kathleen Yue, a nurse specializing in improving supportive care through partnerships, on the implementation of both Compassionate Communities and various best practice networks and communities of practice.
 We will explore the differences between simple, complicated, complex and chaotic activities and help attendees understand the history and founding principles of complexity.
 We will use this knowledge to explore how to analyze and map core activities and to ask what effective leadership looks like in a complex world as we look at more participatory, bottom-up models of change.
 Attendees will also discover why it has been suggested that the flap of a butterfly’s wings on one side of the world can impact weather patterns on the other!

 - To gain a conceptual understanding of complexity sciences and theory